Industry

 Company applicant

-In the case of a domestic reporting company, a “company applicant” would be the individual who files the document that creates the entity.
-In the case of a foreign reporting company, a company applicant would be the individual who files the document that first registers the entity to do business in the United States.
+A “company applicant” is the individual who files the document that first registers the entity to do business in the United States.
 The regulations also specify that anyone who directs or controls the filing of an entity creation or registration document by another would also be a company applicant.
+The interim final rule still requires reporting companies to report information to FinCEN about company applicants who are US persons.

 Other requirements